 Although Hockenheim had no hairpins, it did have slow corners as Norbert Singer recalled, “In practice, Jacky Ickx was 2.8 seconds faster than the rest of the world (laughs).
 And when we finished the race, the gap to the second car was nearly a minute after 20 laps of racing, so everybody was happy.
 That was what we could do in three weeks.”
 In fact, apart from the second and third placed cars, the Porsche 935/2.0 ‘Baby’ had lapped the entire field when the chequered flag came down.

 The Porsche 935/2.0 proves just what ingenuity exists in the racing world.
 The innovative solutions that were found on this race car would not be seen on GT racing cars today, because the regulations ensure that all entrants comply with the formulaic requirements laid down by the FIA.
 To some extent one needs this, but were the authorities to relax their determination to ensure that all makes perform to the same level, irrespective of the vehicle description or layout, then some of the magic element that existed all those years ago, could return.

-If engineers like Norbert Singer and others had not pushed the regulations to the limit, we would all be poorer for not having seen cars like the Porsche 935/2.0 and others performing against all the odds.
+If engineers like Norbert Singer and others had not pushed the regulations to the limit, we would be all the poorer for not having seen cars like the Porsche 935/2.0 and others performing so well against all the odds.
 Motorsport engineering is all about innovation, creativeness, pushing boundaries and revolution.
 This race car, the Porsche 935/2.0, is a perfect example of that.

 Technical specs – Porsche 935/2.0 (1977)